-Dr. Crowe is a Professor of History at Elon University and a Professor of Legal History at the Elon University School of Law.
-He is President Emeritus of the Association for the Study of Nationalities (ASN) at Columbia University and serves as chairman of ASN’s Advisory Board.
-He is currently on the editorial boards of Nationalities Papers and Ethnopolitics.
-He has been a Visiting Scholar at the Harriman Institute at Columbia University and has also been a Fellow at the Center for Slavic, Eurasian, and East European Studies at the University of North Carolina at Chapel Hill.
+Fellow at Chapman University and Professor Emeritus of History & Law at Elon University.
+He is President Emeritus of the Association for the Study of Nationalities at Columbia University and serves on ASN’s Advisory Board.
+He is currently on the editorial board of the association’s journal, Nationalities Papers.
+He has been a Visiting Scholar at the Harriman Institute at Columbia University and a Fellow at the Center for Slavic, Eurasian, and East European Studies at the University of North Carolina at Chapel Hill.

 Dr. Crowe’s most recent work is Stalin’s Soviet Justice: ‘Show’ Trials, War Crimes, and Nuremberg (2019).
 He is also writing Raphael Lemkin: The Life of a Visionary.
 In 2018-2018 he contributed chapters to Russia’s Great War and Revolution, 1914-1922; Beyond ‘The Good Earth’: Transnational Perspectives on Pearl S. Buck; 70 Years on: The International Military Tribunal for the Far East; Nazi Law: From Nuremberg to Nuremberg; and Transcultural Justice at the Tokyo Tribunal.
 His other principal works include War Crimes, Genocide and Justice: A Global History (2014), The Holocaust: Roots, History, and Justice (2008), A History of the Gypsies of Eastern Europe and Russia, 2nd edition (2007), and the definitive biography of Oscar Schindler (2004).
 His books have been translated into six languages.